UnsignedArduino/Chessboard-Hardware/README.md

 # Chessboard-Hardware

 Hardware for a magnetic-piece-tracking digital chessboard!
+WIP